freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 The *Application Server* runs the SecureDrop server application.
 This server hosts both the website that *Sources* access (the *Source Interface*) and the website that *Journalists* access (the *Journalist Interface*).
-Both are published through an *Onion Service* because *Sources*, *Journalists*, and admins may only connect to this server using Tor.
+Both are published as *Onion Services*, thus *Sources* and *Journalists* may only connect to them using Tor.

 Export Device
 -------------

-The *Export Device* is the physical media (e.g., designated USB flash drive) used to transfer decrypted documents from the *Secure Viewing Station* to a *Journalist*'s everyday workstation, or to another computer for additional processing.
+The *Export Device* is a physical USB flash drive used to transfer decrypted documents from a *SecureDrop Workstation* to a *Journalist*'s everyday workstation, or to another computer for additional processing.

 Please see the detailed security recommendations for the choice, configuration and use of your *Export Device* in the :doc:`journalist</journalist/journalist>` guide and in the :doc:`setup guide</admin/installation/provisioning_usb>`.